vblanco20-1/vulkan-guide/docs/chapter-3/depth_buffer.md

 ```

 sType and pNext as usual.
 View Type is very similar to the imageType on the image, except it has more options.
 While imageType held the dimensionality of the texture, viewType has a lot more options, like VK_IMAGE_VIEW_TYPE_CUBE for cubemaps.
-In here, we will have it matched to image_create_info, and hardcode it to 2D images as its the most common case.
+In here, we will have it matched to image_create_info, and hardcode it to 2D images as it's the most common case.

 image has to point to the image this imageview is being created from.
 As imageViews "wrap" an image, you need to point to the original one.
 format has to match the format in the image this view was created from.
-Its possible for the formats to not match, and that will let you "reinterpret" the formats, but that can be tricky to use, and very niche, so for now make sure that the formats will match.
+It's possible for the formats to not match, and that will let you "reinterpret" the formats, but that can be tricky to use, and very niche, so for now make sure that the formats will match.

 subresourceRange holds the information about where does the image points to.
 This is used for layered images, where you might have multiple layers in one image, and want to create a imageview that points to a specific layer.
-Its also possible to control the mipmap levels with it.
+It's also possible to control the mipmap levels with it.
 For our current usage, we are going to default it to no mipmaps (mipmap base 0, and mipmaps level 1), and only 1 texture layer.

 aspectMask is similar to the usageFlags from the image.
-Its about what this image is used for.
+It's about what this image is used for.

 Now that we have those initializers, we can create the depth image.